 ARTICLE 19: Mediation rules and arbitration clause

-Mediation95 and arbitration rules are dealt with in a separate regulation (available on the CoB website - extranet).
+Mediation100 and arbitration101 rules are dealt with in a separate regulation (available on the CoB website - extranet).
 Arbitration refers to the Arbitration Rules established by UNCITRAL (United Nations Commission on International Trade Law).